seamapi/react/README.md

 The components are optimized for use with [Source Sans Pro], but will fallback to other system sans-serif fonts.

 By default, the `SeamProvider` will inject a link tag into the document head to load the font.
-This may be disabled with the `disableFontInjection` prop.
+If you prefer to manually provide the font, this behavior may be disabled with the `disableFontInjection` prop.
-If you prefer to manually provide the font, load it from Google Fonts by placing the following in the `<head>` tag:
+Then, load it from Google Fonts by placing the following in the `<head>` tag:

 ```html
 <link